Definition of Stock Dividend

 $40,00,000 / 2,40,000 = $16.66

-Hence declaring of stock dividend does not affect market capitalization but increases the number of shares.
+Hence, declaring a stock dividend does not affect market capitalization but increases the number of shares.

-With the declaration of a stock dividend, there is no actual increase in the value of shareholders’ funds.
-What gets affected is the price of a stock in the same manner as in the case of cash dividends.
-When the stock dividends are declared, the stock price often increases, but as the stock dividend increases, the number of outstanding shares and, therefore, the company’s value remains the same; hence, it dilutes market value per share.
-Since the overall market capitalization remains unchanged, the stock dividend does not impact shareholders’ net worth.
+When a stock dividend is declared, there is no actual increase in the value of shareholders’ funds.
+Instead, what gets affected is the price of the stock, similar to cash dividends.
+When stock dividends are declared, the stock price often increases.
+However, as the stock dividend increases the number of outstanding shares, the company’s total value remains the same, diluting the market value per share.
+Since the overall market capitalization remains unchanged, the stock dividend does not impact the shareholders’ net worth.
 However, it can generate liquidity for shareholders.
-Since the number of shares increases, shareholders can sell some shares while retaining the balance.
+Due to the increase in the number of shares, shareholders can sell some while retaining the balance.

-Genius Inc. has 10,000 common shares outstanding and declares a 10% stock dividend.
-The par value of a stock is $10.
-The market value is $100.
-Pas journal entry for its accounting
+Genius Inc. has 10,000 common shares outstanding and has declared a 10% stock dividend.
+A stock’s par value is $10, and the market value is $100.
+Write down its journal entries accordingly:

 Solution:

-Number of new shares to be issued –
+The number of new shares to be issued:

 10000 * 10% = 1000 shares